DhirajBhakta/reflections/FLEETING_NOTES/DDIA/general.md

 In 2 PC, vote must be collected from EVERY node (not just a quorum of nodes) In 2PC, it BLOCKS if the coordinator dies, until..it recovers..
 #### Consensus — Limitations
+**(_Same as Limitations of Total Order Broadcast_)**
 - **Performance impact** Consensus usually means synchronous replication, impacting performance.
 - frequent leader elections - terrible performance. _Can_ spend more time doing election than actual work.
 - cant add or remove nodes. **Memberships are static**
+- Requires a majority of nodes to be functioning correctly to guarantee progress.
+- Consensus is not scalable.
+Hence should NOT be used at scale.
+(NOT to be used on the hot path of your high volume application).
+- Most Consensus algorithms are designed for situations in which throughput of a single node is sufficient to process the entire stream of events.
+These algorithms don't provide a mechanism to use multiple nodes to share the work of ordering the events.
+	- Basically, "single Leader".

+#### Consensus & Leader Election — Deadlock
+_Consensus requires a Single Leader_
+_Leader Election requires Consensus_
+_W T F_

+TODO

+#### Consensus | Total Order Broadcast | Linearizability — Equivalence
+TODO
+Total Order Broadcast (TOB) and consensus are two fundamental concepts in distributed systems that, at first glance, might seem distinct.
+However, they are actually deeply intertwined, to the point of being equivalent in their power and capabilities.

+**Understanding the Equivalence**

+- **Total Order Broadcast:** Ensures that all messages are delivered to all nodes in the same order, reliably and without duplicates.

+- **Consensus:** A process where nodes propose values and agree on a single winning value.

+**How TOB is Like Repeated Consensus Rounds:**

+Imagine you want to achieve total order broadcast.
+You can break it down into a series of consensus decisions:

+1. **Each Round, One Message:** In each round, every node proposes the message it wants to send next.
+2. **Consensus Decides the Winner:** The consensus algorithm determines which of the proposed messages gets to be the next one delivered to everyone.
+3. **The Log Grows:** This chosen message is appended to the log, and everyone agrees it's in that position.
+4. **Repeat:** The process repeats for the next message, and the next, building a totally ordered log.

+**Why This Works:**

+- **Agreement:** Consensus ensures everyone agrees on the _same_ message to be delivered next.
+- **Integrity:** Consensus prevents duplicates - only the chosen message is added.
+- **Validity:** Only valid, proposed messages are considered.
+- **Termination:** Consensus guarantees a decision is reached, ensuring no messages are lost.

+**The Flip Side: Consensus from TOB**

+If you have total order broadcast, you can also solve consensus:

+1. **Proposal Phase:** Each node broadcasts its proposed value.
+2. **Wait and Order:** Since TOB guarantees order, everyone will see the proposals in the same sequence.
+3. **Decision:** The _first_ value in the sequence becomes the agreed-upon consensus value.

+**Why This Matters**

+Understanding this equivalence is powerful:

+- **Theoretical Foundation:** It shows these two problems are fundamentally linked, impacting the design and complexity of distributed systems.
+- **Implementation Insight:** If you have a solution for one, you automatically have a solution for the other!
+This can guide your architectural choices.

+This means that if you have a solution for one, you can effectively solve the other two.

+Here's why they're equivalent:

+**1. Linearizability Implies Total Order Broadcast:**

+- **Linearizability:** Requires operations on a single object to appear as if they happen instantaneously at a single point in time.
+This implies a total order of operations.
+- **Building TOB from Linearizability:** You can create a totally ordered log by using a linearizable register with an atomic "increment-and-get" operation.
+Each message gets a sequence number from this register, ensuring a total order.

+**2. Total Order Broadcast Implies Consensus:**

+- **TOB:** Ensures messages are delivered to all nodes reliably and in the same order.
+- **Building Consensus from TOB:** Each node broadcasts its proposal.
+The first proposal to be delivered by TOB becomes the agreed-upon value.

+**3. Consensus Implies Linearizability:**

+- **Consensus:** Allows nodes to agree on a single value from a set of proposals.
+- **Building Linearizability from Consensus:** Each operation on a replicated object is treated as a proposal.
+The consensus algorithm determines the order of operations and the final value of the object.

+**Caveats and Nuances:**

+- **Theoretical Equivalence:** This equivalence is a theoretical result.
+In practice, implementing one solution might be more efficient than another.
+- **Specific Operations:** The equivalence holds for the most general forms of these problems.
+For example, a simple linearizable read/write register is easier to implement than full consensus.
+- **System Model:** The equivalence is usually considered in the context of asynchronous systems with crash-stop failures (nodes can crash but don't act maliciously).

+**Key Takeaway:**

+Understanding the equivalence between linearizability, total order broadcast, and consensus is a powerful concept in distributed systems.
+It helps us understand the underlying complexity of these problems and guides our design decisions when choosing appropriate tools and techniques.

 #### Consensus — ZooKeeper , etcd
 _"Membership & Coordination & Configuration Services"_
-_Resemble traditional databases, but SHOULD NOT be used like one... _
+_Resemble traditional databases, but SHOULD NOT be used like one... _ Why not? - Consensus(total order broadcast) is NOT scalable.
+Hence should not be used at scale.
+Not to be used on the hot path of your high volume application.

 >**Note**: Outsourcing Coordination
 > ZooKeeper free applications from implementing consensus directly, which is notoriously difficult.